 Bring your theatre resumé, photo, $60 application fee (credit cards and e-transfers accepted in advance only), a transcript of grades from the educational institution last attended (an unofficial transcript can be accepted at the time of audition, however, the office will need to have an official copy prior to the first day of the program in September), dance shoes, your sheet music and please wear comfortable clothes so you can move freely.

 Auditions for the Performing Arts Diploma Program and Performing Arts Certificate Program should not exceed ten minutes in length and must contain the following:

 One monologue or song can be in any language of your choosing.

 Preferably not.
 Please endeavour to bring sheet music for our accompanist.

-Yes.
-An accompanist will also be provided by the college.
+Yes, but you do not need to.
+An accompanist will be provided by the college.

 Yes, however it is not ideal as it limits your ability to move and engage physically with the storytelling of the song.